jlamande/aws-security-hub-cli/README.md

 - node
 - npm or yarn

-Note : the AWS_PROFILE environment variable (or by defaults the 'default' profile) is used to resolve the master account.
+Note : the AWS_PROFILE environment variable (or by defaults the 'default' profile) is used to execute commands.
 So ensure that your AWS environment is well configured.

 ## Installation